chung-leong/react-seq/examples/transition/README.md

 # Transition example

-React-seq is useful for tasks that require time.
+React-seq is useful for tasks that take time.
 A very good example is page transition.
-By definition that always takes place over time.
+By definition that always occurs over time.
 Initially, only the old page is shown.
 Then both the old page and the new page are partially visible.
 Finally, only the new page is shown.

 This example will show you how natural it is to deal with page transition using async generator.
 It'll also